fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 This decouples the job queue classes from the objects that are doing teh computation.
 Such an application is useful for web servers that handle requests from multiple users.

-- Commands may also be used to implement logging and transactional systems
+`Command`s may also be used to implement logging and transactional systems.
+Executed commands are stored in a history on disk.
+When a crash occurs, the command objects are reloaded and invoked calling their `execute()` methods in batch and in order.
+To achieve this, the `Command` interface requires `store()` and `load()` methods.

 <figure>